Seednode/roulette/README.md

 If `--cache-file` is set, the cache will be loaded from the specified file on start, and written to the file whenever it is re-generated.

-If the `-i|--index` flag is passed, two additional endpoints—`/html` and `/json`—are registered.
+If the `-i|--index` flag is passed, four additional endpoints are registered.

-When accessed, these endpoints return the contents of the index, in HTML and JSON formats respectively.
+The first of these—`/html` and `/json`—return the contents of the index, in HTML and JSON formats respectively.

 This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.

+The other two endpoints—`/extensions` and `/mime_types`—return the registered file types.

 ## Statistics